Tcukanov/allpartyrental/PROJECT_DESCRIPTION.md

 npx prisma migrate dev do not use instead use push.
 ONLY USE RAW QUERY WORKING WITH PRISMA.

-AllPartyRent is a marketplace platform that connects party equipment/service providers with clients looking to rent party supplies and services.
+AllPartyRental is a marketplace platform that connects party equipment/service providers with clients looking to rent party supplies and services.
 The platform allows providers to list their services and clients to find, compare, and book party rentals in their area.

 ## Tech Stack